Sarará

-In Brazil, a sarará (/pt/ or /pt/) is a multiracial person, being a particular kind of mulato or juçara (a tri-racial pardo with Amerindian features), with perceivable Black African facial features, light complexion and fair but curly hair, called cabelo crespo, or fair but Afro-like frizzly hair, called carapinha, cabelo encarapinhado or cabelo pixaim (/pt/).
+In Brazil, a sarará (/pt/ or /pt/) is a multiracial person, being a particular kind of mulato or juçara (a tri-racial pardo with Amerindian features) with perceivable Black African facial features, light complexion and fair but curly (cabelo crespo) or Afro-textured hair (carapinha, cabelo encarapinhado or cabelo pixaim; /pt/).
 In the 1998 IBGE PME (Monthly Employment Survey), 0.04% of respondents identified, in an inquiry on race/colour, as "sarará".

-While the emphasis on fair skin in Brazil is not as visible as in other post-colonial societies, with many preferring and advocating the moreno or olive skin beauty type, European facial features and hair texture are a beauty standard in Brazil, and many people of diverse backgrounds use flat irons and chemical hair treatments to pass their hair as straight or wavy.
+While the emphasis on fair skin in Brazil is not as visible as in other post-colonial societies, with many preferring and advocating for the moreno or olive skin beauty standard, European facial features and hair texture are a beauty standard in Brazil; many people of diverse backgrounds use flat irons and chemical hair treatments to pass their hair as straight or wavy.
 In a society that divides between "white" and "black", sararás will be placed together with the Brown-skinned pardos as non-whites, despite their fair complexion and hair.

 Background

-It is known that the genes responsible for blondism i.e. blonde hair (that firstly appeared in the regions of west Estonia plus land east of coast of Gulf of Riga on Baltic Sea) and rutilism i.e. red hair (that probably firstly appeared in Africa and then spread to other continents, but is only present in significant numbers in Western Eurasian populations and their descendants) are recessive, so that a person with full Amerindian or sub-Saharan African ancestry, or a mixing between the two, is by far very unlikely to have red-haired or blond-haired offspring, no matter how fair the complexion of her or his Caucasian or multiracial sexual partner or spouse.

-The genes responsible for brown hair are also extremely rare among Indigenous peoples of the Americas and Black Africans, but not as uncommon.
+It is known that the genes responsible for blonde hair and red hair are recessive, so that a person with full Amerindian or sub-Saharan African ancestry, or a mixing between the two, is very unlikely to have red-haired or blond-haired offspring, no matter how fair the complexion of their Caucasian or multiracial partner.
+The genes responsible for brown hair are also extremely rare among Indigenous peoples of the Americas and Black Africans, but not as uncommon as blonde or red hair.

 The most common hair colour in Brazil is brown.
-Natural blond and red hair are especially found in the South where 78% of the population has European phenotype, home to large German-Austrian (Santa Catarina), Dutch, Norwegian, Northern Italian, and Slavic (Paraná) populations, and the Southeast region that has the largest absolute numbers of Whites.
-About 21% of Brazilians descend from the country's indigenous peoples and Portuguese settlers, as well as Dutch, French and Spanish colonial settlers, including Crypto-Jews or Anusim and Gypsies or Roma people, while 7% to 25% also have African slave ancestors.
-Since the arrival of the Portuguese in 1500, considerable miscegenation between these groups has taken place, in all regions of the country (with European ancestry being dominant nationwide according to the vast majority of all autosomal studies undertaken covering the entire population, accounting for between 65% and 77%).
+However, natural blond and red hair are especially found in the south where 78% of the population has European phenotype.
+Southern Brazil is home to large German-Austrian (Santa Catarina), Dutch, Norwegian, Northern Italian, and Slavic (Paraná) populations, and the Southeast Region has the largest absolute numbers of white Brazilians.

+Today, about 21% of Brazilians descend from the country's indigenous peoples and Portuguese settlers, as well as Dutch, French and Spanish colonial settlers, including Crypto-Jews or Anusim and Roma people, while 7% to 25% also have African slave ancestors.
+Since the arrival of the Portuguese in 1500, considerable miscegenation between these groups has taken place in all regions of the country (with European ancestry being dominant nationwide according to the vast majority of all autosomal studies undertaken covering the entire population, accounting for between 65% and 77%).